All India Institute of Medical Sciences, Darbhanga: History

 On 7 September 2024, Union Health Minister cum BJP president J P Nadda inspected the Darbhanga AIIMS site after inaugurating the 210-bed super specialty block built at a cost of two hundred crores in DMCH and said that very soon a magnificent AIIMS will be built at a cost of 2000 crores.
 The technical assistance for the construction of the Darbhanga AIIMS is sought from Indian Institute of Technology, Delhi by the Union government.

 On 23 September 2024, HSCC (India) Ltd a wholly owned subsidiary of public sector construction company NBCC (India) Limited said that it has been officially appointed by the Ministry of Health and Family Welfare, as the executing agency for the construction of the new AIIMS Darbhanga.
 The buildings of the proposed AIIMS will be constructed on an area of more than 2.25 lakh square meters out of the allotted land.
 It is expected that the project for construction of the Darbhanga AIIMS will be completed in the period of three years.

 On 5 November 2024, BJP's Darbhanga MLA Sanjay Saraogi told that on 13 November 2024 Prime Minister Narendra Modi will be coming to Darbhanga to lay the foundation stone for the Proposed Darbhanga AIIMS.
 He also said that the PM will also address a public meeting soon after laying the foundation stone for the second AIIMS in Bihar.

 Finally, on 13 November 2024, after years of long wait, Prime Minister Narendra Modi during his visit to Darbhanga laid the foundation stone for the construction of the proposed AIIMS in Darbhanga.
 He also laid the foundation stone and inaugurated several other development projects across Bihar worth approximately around 12,100 crores.

+Gathering of the leaders from Bihar along with the Prime Minister Narendra Modi and Chief Minister Nitish Kumar during the occasion of laying foundation stone of the medical institute.